 If you have the capital, paying for a solar project with cash will typically provide the highest return on investment and the quickest payback.
 A solar contractor can provide you a proposal with specific figures, but it’s not uncommon to achieve payback within 5 to 10 years.

-As the owner of the system, you will be eligible for a cash incentive from Energy Trust, which covers about 20 percent of a typical project.
+As the owner of the system, you will be eligible for a cash incentive from Energy Trust.

 These same advantages apply if you use a business loan to pay for some or all of your system.
 There are a number of lenders that offer financing specifically for solar.